When an email marketer wears the hat of a list subscriber his or her perspective change, especially using email marketing tools

 3. Subscriber Perspective: I hate opening ill-fitting HTML email on my mobile device.
 It’s so annoying when an email requires constant scrolling just to read one sentence, accompanied by huge graphics that take many seconds to load.
 Worse yet, it’s near to impossible to easily click on one of the links I won’t, because the links are laid out too close together, it’s easier for me to just delete the message and move on to the next one.

 An Email Marketer may reason: Our Company doesn’t have a set email-marketing plan, believing that most email is read on desktop and laptop computers.
 Our email campaigns are normally composed of several paragraphs, typically loaded with carefully selected graphics and include several links to our website.

 Suggestion: Optimize your mobile message with a single column template and do not embed text in the images.
 Include a descriptive alt text for all your graphics (in case they do not want to download them), and limit the number of clickable links in your message, position the ones you include for finger action.
 Do not send complicated and wordy content.
 Keep it short: keep it simple.
 Grab their attention with a well thought out subject line, as mobile devices usually display 64 characters or less.

-4. Subscriber Perspective: I hate receiving email with syntax in the place of my name.
-Your email starts with Dear [firsthame, lastname] making the appearance of the message unprofessional and somewhat sloppy.
-What else did you get wrong, should I even brother reading this?
+4. Subscriber Perspective: I hate receiving an email with syntax in the place of my name.
+Your email starts with Dear [firstname, lastname] making the appearance of the message unprofessional and somewhat sloppy.
+What else did you get wrong, should I even bother reading this?

 An Email Marketer may reason: I personalized 200,000 email addresses for this upcoming marketing campaign.
 I tested but didn’t catch the fact that my ESP (email service provider) doesn’t fully support dynamic tags.
 Consequentially: some recipients received an email from me delivered with Dear [firstname, lastname] instead of Dear Patricia.